When you think of things to do in Rome, keep one main thing in mind. Rome is the capital city of Western Art.

 One of the Vatican churches “outside the walls” of the actual Vatican territory, it is the largest church dedicated to Mary in Rome–hence the name.
 It was built originally in the 5th Century A.D. which also makes it one of the oldest churches in Rome.
 Since then it's been expanded and redecorated, but like so many of the older churches in Rome, the original Byzantine altar mosaics have been preserved.

-Saint John Lateran, another of the Vatican churches outside the Vatican, is the actual Papal church.
+Saint John Lateran, another of the Vatican churches outside Vatican City, is the actual Papal church.
 It contains the seat of the Pope in a separate hall.
 It is the oldest church site in Rome and was originally built in the 5th Century.
 But after a disastrous fire and an earthquake or two is now an 18th Century Baroque masterpiece.
+It is among the largest churches in Rome.
 Of particular note is the massive nave, lined with huge statues of the 12 Apostles, plus Saint Paul.
 Awesome, in the true sense.

 There's a lot of history behind this church, but the main reason to go there is it's the home of Michelangelo's famous statue of Moses–the one with the horns coming out of his head, which is the result of one of the classic translation mistakes of history.
 It seems Saint Jerome, who translated the Bible from Hebrew to Latin, confused the words for radiated light with horns.
 So, Michelangelo took his cue from the Bible, and you have an incredible Moses–with horns.